Jessica Smith (swimmer): Swimming

-Motivational speaking and body image advocacy
+Later career

 Smith began working with the Butterfly Foundation as a body image advocate.
 She now works professionally as an MC, and motivational and public speaker.

-Author

 Published in July 2015, Little Miss Jessica Goes to School is a children's book written by Smith as a resource for children with a hand or arm difference.

 Awards

+In 2017, Smith was named a Cosmopolitan Woman of the Year as a Game Changer.

 Smith was awarded an OAM in 2019 for service to the community.

-In 2017 she was awarded a Cosmopolitan Woman of the Year as a Game Changer.

-She was named an Emerging Leader by the Australian Government at the Positive Body Image Awards, and received a Pride of Australia Medal in Western Australia.
-In 2015, she was a state finalist for Young Australian of the Year.

 Personal life

 Smith was born without her left forearm.
 As a young child she sustained serious burns to 15% of her body.
 In her teens she overcame an eating disorder and depression.

-Smith married Hamid Salamati in 2015 and has three children.
-She later converted to her husband's Islam at his family's request.
+Smith married Hamid Salamati, an Iranian-born Scotsman, in 2015 and has three children.
+She later converted to her husband's religion of Islam, at his family's request.
+The family currently reside in Dubai.